 \section{Abstract}

-This paper provides conditions under which countable-state total-cost and average-cost Markov decision processes (MDPs) can be reduced to discounted ones.
-Results are given for transient total-cost MDPs with transition rates that are not necessarily probabilities, as well as for average-cost MDPs with transition probabilities satisfying the condition that there is a state such that the expected time to reach it is uniformly bounded for all initial states and stationary policies.
+This paper provides conditions under which total-cost and average-cost Markov decision processes (MDPs) can be reduced to discounted ones.
+Results are given for transient total-cost MDPs with transition rates whose values may be greater than one, as well as for average-cost MDPs with transition probabilities satisfying the condition that there is a state such that the expected time to reach it is uniformly bounded for all initial states and stationary policies.
+In particular, these reductions imply sufficient conditions for the validity of optimality equations and the existence of stationary optimal policies for MDPs with undiscounted total cost and average-cost criteria.
 When the state and action sets are finite, these reductions lead to linear programming formulations and complexity estimates for MDPs under the aforementioned criteria.